z76316/z76316.github.io/_pages/about.md

 Currently, I focus on **context window extension of Large Language Models** and **data-centric solutions with generative models**, making machine learning models more accessible to real-world applications.

-I'm looking for **Fall 2024 internship** opportunities.
+I'll graduate in 2025 Spring, and I'm looking for **Fall 2024 Internship** and **Full-time Applied Scientist or MLE** opportunities.
 Please don't hesitate to contact me if you are looking for a fall internship.

 Email: cychang at tamu dot edu

 ### News

+- Jul.
+2024: One paper accepted by TKDD

 - Jun.
 2024: One paper is selected as a Spotlight Paper by ICML 2024: [LLM Maybe LongLM: Self-Extend LLM Context Window Without Tuning](https://openreview.net/forum?id=nkOMLBIiI7) [[GitHub](https://github.com/datamllab/LongLM)]